hecrp/Twitch-Battle-Royale-Bot/README.md

 Check ttv_battleroyale/sample_game_assets.py for sample weapons and events details.

-!activar: Activates the battle royale (admin only).

-!apuntar: Joins the battle royale.
+#### Admin Commands

+- `!activate`: Activates the Battle Royale (allows users to join the game).
-!autofill: If the game isn't full yet, fill the remaining spaces with sample users (admin only).
+- `!autofill`: If the game isn't full, fills the remaining spaces with sample users.

-!wipe: Cleans the participants list (admin only).

-!empezar: Starts the battle royale (admin only).
+- `!fight`: Starts the Battle Royale.
+- `!wipe`: Clears the participants list.
+- `!expand {num}`: Expands the current maximum number of participants by {num} free spots.
+- `!pause`: Pauses an ongoing game.
+- `!resume`: Resumes a paused game.

+#### User Commands

+- `!join`: Joins the Battle Royale.
+- `!seats`: Shows the nomber of available spots for the next game.

 ### Contributing
 Feel free to fork this repository and submit pull requests.